ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 - `Multiple-Page Document Scanning` - Using this feature, you can scan a multiple-page document from within the same step.

-- `Signature Recording and Placement` - This feature allows the users to record a signature and place over a document, by using the mobile app.
+- `Signature Recording and Placement` - This feature allows you to record a signature and place it over a document, when using the mobile app.

 ## Supported browsers for the Admin Console